Smoking · Cue-loop hypnotherapy, online

 Clinical Hypnotherapist · Diploma, Australian Academy of Hypnosis · Member, ASCH

-I have tried Allen Carr's book — twice.
+I've tried Allen Carr's book — twice.
 How is this different?

 I tried Champix and it made me crazy.
 The dreams were unbelievable.
 Will hypnotherapy do that?